-Now, if you just operate with supreme caution or want to avoid problems should Google change its mind in a future (animal-named update — Panda, Penguin, Hummingbird ….) simply use a plugin like WordPress SEO by Yoast to display archives of categories and tags as excerpts rather than complete text.
+Now, if you just operate with supreme caution or want to avoid problems should Google change its mind in the future (animal-named update — Panda, Penguin, Hummingbird ….) simply use a plugin like WordPress SEO by Yoast to display archives of categories and tags as excerpts rather than a complete text.
 Of course, excepting is a good practice anyway to improve the user experience.
-That way, searchers interested in your take on, say, “content marketing” don’t have to search through pages of text to find what they want.
-They simply search titles and excerpts.
+That way, searchers interested in your take on, say, “content marketing” doesn’t have to search through pages of text to find what they want.
+They simply search for titles and excerpts.

 By way of example, take a look at my archive page for a new category — Analytics in Action (which publishes every Friday — or at least that’s the goal).

 Now, what experts DO recommend is reducing the notion of duplicate content by using only 1 or 2 categories and a few tags — although using excerpts reduces the impact of even this chance of duplicate content.